-49. We find that UNS's proposed Tariff revisions regarding surplus interconnection service comply with the requirements of Order Nos.
-845 and 845-A because UNS adopts the pro forma definition of surplus interconnection service and pro forma provisions in LGIP sections 3.3 and 3.3.1 without modification.
-We also find that UNS's proposed process for evaluating surplus interconnection service complies with the requirements of Order Nos.
-845 and 845-A. The process provides that UNS will evaluate surplus interconnection service requests outside of its non-surplus interconnection queue.
+47. We find that PSCo's proposed LGIP and LGIA revisions regarding surplus interconnection service comply with the requirements of Order Nos.
+845 and 845-A. PSCo adopts the pro forma LGIP and pro forma LGIA revisions for surplus interconnection service as required by Order Nos.
+845 and 845-A without modification.
+We also find that PSCo's proposed surplus interconnection service process meets the requirements of Order Nos.
+845 and 845-A because PSCo will evaluate surplus interconnection service requests outside of its non-surplus interconnection queue.
 Additionally, as required by Order Nos.
-845 and 845-A, UNS's proposed process requires that the transmission provider, original interconnection customer, and surplus interconnection service customer file a surplus interconnection service agreement with the Commission that includes the terms and conditions of surplus interconnection service.
+845 and 845-A, PSCo's proposed process requires that the transmission provider, original interconnection customer, and surplus interconnection service agreement with the Commission that includes the terms and conditions of surplus interconnection service.